NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 In conclusion

-• who has what and why?
+• Who has what and why?

-• what rights are granted to users
+• What rights are granted to users?

 • who actually use the applications

-• do you have orphan accounts
+• Do you have orphaned accounts?

-• do you have accounts in error
+• Do you have accounts with errors?

 • account sharing

-Recommended items
+Recommended Articles